 - They may or may not be required, depending on jurisdiction.
-InterNACHI inspectors should not call out lack of collar ties as a defect unless they know that collar ties were required in the jurisdiction in which the home is located at the time the home was built.
+InterNACHI inspectors should not call out a lack of collar ties as a defect unless they know that collar ties were required in the jurisdiction where the home is located at the time the home was built.

 - Collar ties are probably not needed if metal connectors were used to fasten the rafters to the ridge.

 - Where they are required, they should be installed on every other rafter where rafters are on 24-inch centers.

 - Collar ties, contrary to popular belief, do not prevent walls from spreading.

 A rafter tie is a tension tie in the lower third of opposing gable rafters that is intended to resist the outward thrust of the rafter under a load.

 Rafter ties are installed between opposing rafters, and they should be installed as close as possible to the top plate.